Donders-Institute/bidscoin/docs/bidsapps.rst

     options:
       -h, --help            show this help message and exit -o OUTLINEPATTERN, --outlinepattern OUTLINEPATTERN
                             Globlike search pattern to select red outline images that are projected on top of the reported images (i.e. 'outlinepattern' must yield the same number of images as 'pattern'.
 Prepend `outlinedir:` if your outline images are in `outlinedir` instead of `bidsdir` (see examples below)` -i OUTLINEIMAGE, --outlineimage OUTLINEIMAGE
                             A common red-outline image that is projected on top of all images -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-                            Space separated list of sub-# identifiers to be processed (the sub- prefix can be left out).
+                            Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
 If not specified then all sub-folders in the bidsfolder will be processed
       -r REPORTFOLDER, --reportfolder REPORTFOLDER
                             The folder where the report is saved (default: bidsfolder/derivatives/slicereport)
+      -q QCSCORES [QCSCORES ...], --qcscores QCSCORES [QCSCORES ...]
+                            Column names for creating an accompanying tsv-file to store QC-rating scores (default: rating_overall)
       --mainopts MAINOPTS [MAINOPTS ...]
                             Main options of slicer (see below). (default: "s 1") --outputopts OUTPUTOPTS [OUTPUTOPTS ...]
                             Output options of slicer (see below). (default: "x 0.4 x 0.5 x 0.6 y 0.4 y 0.5 y 0.6 z 0.4 z 0.5 z 0.6")
+      --suboutputopts SUBOUTPUTOPTS [SUBOUTPUTOPTS ...]
+                            Output options of slicer for creating the subreports (same as OUTPUTOPTS, see below). (default: "S 4 1600")

     MAINOPTS:
       L                  : Label slices with slice number.